Batool-AA/ViaClaro/README.md

 This tool makes use of modern technologies like Artificial Intelligence, Machine Learning, Natural Language Processing, and Large Language Models to provide personalized career advice based on users’ skills and interests.
 The chatbot will not only suggest potential career paths and available job opportunities based on the users’ skills but will also suggest an optimized road map to achieve the users’ career goals.

-Before running the commands, make sure to install the necessary package.
+Before running main.py, make sure to install the necessary package.
 You can do this by running the following command:

 ```bash
 pip install open-ai